top of page

 General Contractor vs. Project Manager: Why Having One Person Handle Both Matters

 In construction, two key roles ensure a project runs smoothly: the general contractor (GC) and the project manager (PM).
 Traditionally, these roles are separate, with the general contractor handling construction execution and the project manager overseeing planning, budgeting, and coordination.
 However, when one person takes on both roles—like I do at Vector Mountain Construction—it creates a more streamlined, efficient, and successful building process.
+This article breaks down the difference between a general contractor vs project manager, and explains why combining the two roles can lead to better project outcomes.

 The Difference Between a General Contractor and a Project Manager